-There is not a cure for MAC.
+Your doctor will use a combination of antibiotics to treat MAC.
 Long term treatment is needed to stop the return of the symptoms.

 The treatment for MAC is very strong and can cause a lot of side effects.
 It can give you loose stool, make you sick to your stomach, and have headaches or rashes.
 Many mixtures of meds may have to be tried before the best is found.